hexiangnan/adversarial_personalized_ranking/README.md

 #### Demo:  Effect of APR

-This command shows the effect of APR by adding adversarial perturbation on **pretrained** MF model (--restore) for dataset yelp in epoch 40.
+This command shows the effect of APR by adding adversarial perturbation on **pretrained** MF model (--restore) for dataset yelp in epoch 40 (--adv_epoch).
+After loading the pretrained model, the first 40 epochs are normal MF-BPR, followed by adversarial training APR.

 ```shell
 python AMF.py --dataset yelp --adv_epoch 40 --epochs 1000 --eps 0.5 --reg_adv 1 --verbose 20 --restore 2018_05_06_16_09_24